josehs1986/Audio-Preprocessing/README.md

 (2) data model building  (training machine learning models), and (3) evaluation (measuring the "quality" of the model).

+Here we address a problem of data preprocessing, mnore specifically of feature extraction.

 When data is audio, besides the usual problems of filtering noise and interferences of background sounds, there is a recurrent problem with the most frequently used feature source, the Mel-spectrogram (Mel-frequency spectrogram), which shows how the power vs frequency spectrum (obtained with embedded discrete fast Fourier transform)  of the signal changing over time.